SemahBA/old_blog/content/home/posts.md

 # Order that this section appears on the page.
 weight: 60
+title: Recent Posts
+subtitle:

+content:
+  # Page type to display.
+E.g. post, talk, publication...
+  page_type: post
+  # Choose how many pages you would like to display (0 = all pages)
+  count: 5
+  # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
+  filter_default: 0

   # Filter toolbar (optional).
   # Add or remove as many filters (`filter_button` instances) as you like.
   # To show all items, set `tag` to "*".